CS-Journeys/hands-free-chess/README.md

 CS Journeys welcomes contributions to [our open source projects on Github](https://github.com/CS-Journeys).
 All contributions, regardless of your skill level, are appreciated!

 ### Issues
+If PyAudio is not properly installing, you may need to either downgrade your Python version to 3.6 or install the pipwin library.

 Feel free to submit issues and enhancement requests.

 ### Developing